 - University of Maryland School of Law (JD, cum laude)

 - University of Medicine and Dentistry of New Jersey, Graduate School of Biomedical Sciences (MS, Molecular Genetics & Microbiology)

 - College of William & Mary (BS, Biology)

-- Represent an innovative beverage company with a national profile regarding on FDA compliance issues, labeling, promotional activities, and distribution agreements.
+- Represented an innovative beverage company with a national profile on FDA compliance issues, labeling, promotional activities, and distribution agreements.

 Recognition & Awards

 - William P. Cunningham Award for Achievement and Service to the School of Law, University of Maryland (2007)

 - Manuscripts Editor, The Journal of Health Care Law and Policy (Vol. 10)